EAM Jaishankar meets US counterpart Blinken in Australia; reviews bilateral ties | Politics

 EAM Jaishankar meets US counterpart Blinken in Australia; reviews bilateral ties

-External Affairs Minister S Jaishankar on Friday met US Secretary of State Antony Blinken here ahead of a crucial meeting of Quad foreign ministers and reviewed the bilateral ties, saying progress in different domains of Indo-US relations was positive.Jaishankar, who is visiting Australia from February 10 to 13 in his first trip to the country as external affairs minister, attended the 4th Quad Foreign Ministers Meeting along with the foreign ministers of Australia, Japan and the United States.A review of our bilateral cooperation with SecBlinken.
+External Affairs Minister S Jaishankar met US Secretary of State Antony Blinken here on Friday and the two leaders reviewed the efforts to strengthen cooperation bilaterally and through the Quad grouping in the strategic Indian Ocean region.During their talks on the sidelines of a key meeting of Quad foreign ministers here, Jaishankar and Blinken reviewed the bilateral ties and acknowledged that the progress in different domains of Indo-US relations was positive.In his talks with Blinken, the External Affairs Minister discussed a range of bilateral as well as global issues.A review of our bilateral cooperation with SecBlinken.

 - Country: